 Information about the 1526 Tyndale New Testament in the British Library and a page from it are available on the Library’s website at http://www.bl.uk/onlinegallery/sacredtexts/tyndale.html.

 The only complete copy of the 1526 Tyndale New Testament is in the Württembergische Landesbibliothek in Stuttgart, Germany.
-As far as I can tell the description of Tyndales New Testament on its website is in German.
+As far as I can tell, the description of Tyndale New Testament on its website is in German.
 However, the page can be viewed as translated into English by Google at http://tinyurl.com/q67tn4t.

 The text of the complete 1526 Tyndale New Testament is available from StudyLight.org at http://www.studylight.org/desk/?l=en&query=Matthew+1§ion=2&translation=tyn&oq=

 The 1537 edition of the Matthew’s Bible is on GreatSite’s Bibles-Online at http://www.bibles-online.net/1537/.
-This site uses Adobe Flash, which does not work on iPads and iPhones, is blocked by Chrome (although you can unblock it) and will stop being supported after the end of 2020. http://archive.org/details/MatthewBible1537 allows you to see the Matthew’s Bible online or download a PDF.
+You can see the Matthew's Bible online or download a PDF at http://archive.org/details/MatthewBible1537 .